 Your other options include:

 1. You could start by paying a lawyer for a comprehensive initial consultation to get information, options and a helpful roadmap.
-Some Roster lawyers offer this important service and the CBABC Lawyer Referral Service provides a 30-minute initial consultation for $25.
+Some Roster lawyers offer this important service.
+The Lawyer Referral Service provides a free 30-minute initial consultation.

 2. Seek free legal services if they are available.